-How A Woman Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley
+How A Female Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley

 Then, she saw the resignation of Uber's CEO and other executives after the company got caught up in a harassment scandal.
 Seeing how they were brought down inspired her.
 With the logic of an engineer, she developed her own method for her situation.

-First, she set a goal for herself: stopping Caldbeck from harassing other women.
+First, she set a goal for herself: Stop Caldbeck from harassing other women.
 Then, she gathered evidence — texts, emails, phone records.

 Word got around the whisper network and two other victims of Caldbeck's harassment came forward with her.
 They thought hard about the best way to talk about what happened to them.